avisri/OssecWinAgent/part2.md

 (most of which I will provide here) are as follows...

-Company.mmh
+-Company.mmh
-DEPT.mmh
+-DEPT.mmh
-ossec.keys - You should have your own by now so for security reasons I can't post mine.
+-ossec.keys - You should have your own by now so for security reasons I can't post mine.
-OSSEC.mmh
+-OSSEC.mmh
-ossec-agent-win32-version#.exe -Must be at least version 2.5 for the automated installation to work.
+-ossec-agent-win32-version#.exe -Must be at least version 2.5 for the automated installation to work.
-OssecHIDS.MM
+-OssecHIDS.MM
-OssecHIDS.rtf
+-OssecHIDS.rtf
-OssecHIDS.VER
+-OssecHIDS.VER
 and
-OssecHIDSx64.MM
+-OssecHIDSx64.MM

 You will likely want to edit the uisample.mmh file located in your